/ tool-comparisons / Hetzner vs DigitalOcean for Solo Developers

 Hetzner Overview

 Hetzner is the European cloud provider that gives you more server for less money than anyone else.
-Their cheapest VPS starts at EUR 3.79/month and gives you 2 vCPUs, 4GB RAM, and 40GB SSD.
-For context, that same spec on DigitalOcean costs $24/month.
+Their cheapest cloud server, the CX23, starts at EUR 3.99/month (excluding VAT) after the April 1, 2026 price adjustment and gives you 2 vCPUs, 4GB RAM, 40GB SSD, and 20TB of traffic.
+For context, the same 2 vCPU / 4GB spec on DigitalOcean is the Basic 4GB Droplet at $24/month.
 The price difference is not small.
 It's dramatic.
+(Note: the older CX22 plan referenced in earlier guides has been retired in favor of the CX23 lineup.)

 I run production workloads on Hetzner and the performance has been excellent.
 Uptime is consistently above 99.9%.
 The German data centers are well-maintained, and the network is fast.
 For European users, the latency is outstanding.
 Dedicated servers are where Hetzner really shines though.
 You can get a dedicated machine with 64GB RAM for what other providers charge for a small VPS.